izzat138/stm32helloworld/README.md

 <br/>

-9. Connect the STM32 MCU through the USB port with the ST-LINK V2.
+12. Connect the STM32 MCU through the USB port with the ST-LINK V2.
 Then, connect with the MCU in the utility and start to program it.

+Note: Move the BOOT jumper to the right to enable the microcontroller to go into programming mode.

 ![Semantic description of image](/image/pic8.png)